EvenNewbieImThePro/APIbasedonSequelize/README.md

 # APIbasedonSequelize

-this API will show you some dats of your database,
+this API will show you some datas of your database,

 /api/users : all users list of a table.